siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 ![Create a new partition - primary](./images/cfdisk/cfdisk_07.png)

 After that, we mark the free disk space again, confirm it, and confirm the preset total size as well.
 In the following selection, **extended** has to be chosen.
-This creates the extended partition (here called 'container') in which the two additional partitions are to be created.
+This creates the extended partition (here called *"container"*) in which the two additional partitions are to be created.

 ![extended partition](./images/cfdisk/cfdisk_08.png)

-Finally, the partitions for 'Music' and 'Images' are to be created in the desired size according to the procedure shown above.
+Finally, the partitions for `Music` and `Images` are to be created in the desired size according to the procedure shown above.
 Since only logical partitions are possible, the selection between primary and extended partition is omitted.

 ![partition finished](./images/cfdisk/cfdisk_09.png)